lswatts42/carnd_project3_TrafficSignClassification/writeup_project3.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found using an web image search:
+Here are five German traffic signs that I found using a web image search:

 ![stop][image_stop] ![no entry][image_no_entry] ![yield][image_yield]
 ![30 kph][image_30] ![child][image_child]